manursanchez/HiBench_TFG_UNED/README.md

 ---
 ### OVERVIEW ###

-This fork of HiBench is created specifically to test the performance of a particular infrastructure with MapR, Cloudera and Hortonworks as part of my End-of-Degree Project.

 HiBench is a big data benchmark suite that helps evaluate different big data frameworks in terms of speed, throughput and system resource utilizations.